Metadrop/drupal-boilerplate/docs/docs/boilerplate/quick.md

 `scripts/reload-local.sh --site=<SITE_ALIAS>`

-SITE_ALIAS would the Drush alias fromt the remote environment you want to load data from.
+SITE_ALIAS would be the Drush alias fromt the remote environment you want to load data from.

 ## Get project URL and related tools